installaware/AGPT/README.md

 If you are a developer, you may customize this sample following the steps below:

-1) Please install InstallAware Multi Platform RC0 Update 5 or newer from www.installaware.com/iamp/rc0.dmg.
+1) Please install **InstallAware Multi Platform** _RC0 Update 5_ or newer from www.installaware.com/iamp/rc0.dmg.
+If you have previously installed **InstallAware Multi Platform**, just run the built-in update tool to upgrade to this version.
-2) Please double-click the MPRX project file in the Finder to open this sample in the InstallAware Multi Platform IDE.
+2) Please double-click the **MPRX project file** in the _Finder_ to open this sample in the **InstallAware Multi Platform IDE**.

-This sample demonstrates intermediate coding techniques using InstallAware Multi Platform.
+This sample demonstrates intermediate coding techniques using **InstallAware Multi Platform**.

-For more information on InstallAware Multi Platform, please visit https://www.installaware.com/installaware-multi-platform.htm.
+For more information on **InstallAware Multi Platform**, please visit https://www.installaware.com/installaware-multi-platform.htm.

+Please feel free to contact **InstallAware Software** at https://www.installaware.com/contact-us.htm.